 Minor misconduct will be dealt with informally usually in a confidential one-to-one meeting between the employee and line manager.
-In the case of the Clerk being the individual against whom there is a complaint or allegation the matter should be handled discreetly by members of the Staffing (or similar) committee and involve an informal meeting initially.
+In the case of the Clerk being the individual against whom there is a complaint or allegation the matter should be handled discreetly by Lympstone Parish Council Chairman and the Chairman of the of the Finance and Advisory committee and/or a nominated Councillors (minimum 2 Cllrs present) and involve an informal meeting initially.
 However, where the matter is more serious or informal action has not brought about the necessary improvement the following procedure will be used: